Reverent2005/hacknite_discord_bot/README.md

 •Enjoy through the features of the beloved camel.

-If this doesn't work, then:
+If this doesn't work(sometimes it may have to be reset), then:

  **PROCESS 2**
 •You can enjoy riding the camel through the replit platform.